 Continuous feedback centers on giving continuous feedback and coaching by simply considering an employee’s strengths and weaknesses on a regular basis.
 Benefits of focus on Feedback:

 With employee Performance, employees can easily provide equal feedback and social devices during the year.
 The employee can also ask for feedback in a structured and simplified way.
 This continuous feedback can be used during a performance appraisal to provide more knowledgeable and accurate performance reviews.

 7. Problem Solve; Avoid Procrastination.

-Conferences and meetings are a valuable tool for both managers and employees.
+Conferences and meetings are a valuable tool for effective leader.
 Companies are using performance management as the best method to help improve employee performance.
 All the meetings are a must for maintaining build more reliable manager-employee links.
 Of course, both sides need to understand how to get the most out of the time used periodically.

 8. Positive Energy & Attitude.

 Your attitude is a form of creation of yourself.
 You can choose to be happy, positive, and positive, or you can choose to be negative and significant, with a negative viewpoint on your workday.
 A positive attitude helps you cope better under stressful situations at work and improve employee performance with this real energy.

 Some wrongly believe that trust is something you either have or don’t have.
 That is not right.
 Every one of us can build and grow them.
 Even if you feel insecure and lack self-confidence, it is possible to work on yourself to acquire it because of this topic’s effect on the behaviors you’re the employee on you.
 In fact, you have unlimited and hidden potential buried inside yourself that with practice, you can show off them.

 10. For being an effective leader, Build your EQ.